vjvkrm/coding-agent-git-pipe/README.md

 ### "Lock file exists" error

-Another `cagp` run is active in this repo, or a previous run crashed without releasing its lock.
+Another `agent-pipe` run is active in this repo, or a previous run crashed without releasing its lock.
 The orchestrator checks if the PID in the lock is still alive — if the process died, it reclaims the lock automatically.
 If you're sure no run is active:

 ```bash
 rm .agentpipe.lock